 Shopify fees by sale amount: quick examples

-Here's what Shopify takes from a sale at different price points, assuming Shopify Payments on the Basic plan (2.9% + 30¢):
+Here's what Shopify takes from a single sale at different price points on Shopify Payments.
+Basic (2.9% + 30¢) is the entry tier; Advanced (2.5% + 30¢) shows what high-volume stores pay.

 What Shopify plan should I use?

 The right plan depends on your monthly sales volume.
-The math works like this:
+The processing-rate spreads, with 2026 rates:

-Most Shopify merchants starting out should begin on Basic and upgrade when their monthly volume makes the math work in their favor.
-Annual billing brings the break-even point meaningfully lower.
+Most merchants should start on Basic and upgrade when their monthly volume makes the math work in their favor.
+Annual billing brings every break-even point meaningfully lower.

 Payment methods: what Shopify supports